-Our investments in OCC and EuroCCP N.V. are accounted for under the equity method of accounting.
-See "Equity Method Investments," of Note 2, "Summary of Significant Accounting Policies," and "Equity Method Investments," of Note 6, "Investments," for further discussion.
+Our investment in OCC is accounted for under the equity method of accounting.
+We have elected the measurement alternative for the majority of our equity securities, which primarily represent various strategic investments made through our corporate venture program.
+See "Equity Method Investments," and "Equity Securities," of Note 7, "Investments," for further discussion.

 We also consider our debt obligations to be financial instruments.
-The fair value of our debt obligations, utilizing discounted cash flow analyses for our floating rate debt and prevailing market rates for our fixed rate debt, was \$3.9 billion as of December 31, 2018 and \$4.4 billion as of December 31, 2017.
+The fair value of our debt obligations, utilizing discounted cash flow analyses for our floating rate debt and prevailing market rates for our fixed rate debt, was \$3.6 billion as of December 31, 2019 and \$3.9 billion as of December 31, 2018.
 The discounted cash flow analyses are based on borrowing rates currently available to us for debt with similar terms and maturities.
-The fair value of our commercial paper approximates the carrying value since the rates of interest on this short-term debt approximate market rates as of December 31, 2018.
+The fair value of our commercial paper approximates the carrying value since the rates of interest on this short-term debt approximate market rates as of December 31, 2019.
 Our commercial paper and our fixed rate and floating rate debt are categorized as Level 2 in the fair value hierarchy.

-For further discussion of our debt obligations, see Note 9, "Debt Obligations."
+For further discussion of our debt obligations, see Note 10, "Debt Obligations."